| Here's my boyfriend! He isn't real.

 I still very much see Cyrus as a huge source of comfort, though with this newfound affection for someone real the self-insert has grown to be more something of a best friend situation.
 There is no shame in selfshipping whilst in a real relationship of any kind, it just isn't for me.
 I already feel weird about the idea of selfshipping with multiple characters, but I don't judge anyone for doing so.
 In the end, fiction is fiction and reality is reality.
 They'll always be two separate entities.

-Fictitious love can be shapen to suit your needs and desires, but you will always suffer it not being tangible beyond object.
+Fictitious love can be shapen to suit your needs and desires, but it won't be tangible beyond object.
 Love for someone alive is more difficult, but I find it is a lot more exciting to love someone real, someone flawed.
 I've never experienced love like this before, I assumed I was just too caught up in my own head, my own issues, to experience such a thing.
 But I fell in love with him in the most selfless ways I can muster, and I will continue to try and be selfless for him.
 I want to be a nicer person, a happier person, and I want this to work despite the way I am and have been.

 Love is about choosing someone over and over.
 And no matter how much I distance myself from reality I want to choose him, continue to love him, and not chain him down to me or any sort of delusion.
 That is what love is to me.